mjoeli/fc-mean/README.md

 # Mean Template FeatureCloud App

 ## Description
 A Mean FeautureCloud app, allowing the computation of a federated mean.
-This repository can be used as a template repository and is a good starting point for you own implementations.

 ## Input
-- data.csv containing the comma seperated local values
+- data.txt containing the comma seperated local values

 ## Output
-- output.csv containing the global mean
+- output.txt containing the global mean

 ## Workflows
 Does not support any other apps to be executed in a workflow.
 This app is only available to support developers in their own implementations.